karma4u101/Basic-SquerylRecord-User-Setup/README.md

 with register/login/user-pages snippets.
 The example also demonstrates some form data validation by the snippet before being posted to the database as well as a visual interactive html5 form field validation.
 To make things easy to follow the examples has extensive logging.

-This example is intended for those of you who are relatively new to lift and/or need some compact and concise running example of a particular feature or concept in Lift.
+This example is intended for those of you who need some compact and concise running and mostly ;) simple to follow example of a particular feature or concept in Lift.

 Improvements and suggestions are welcome!